 The Update Argo CD Application Manifests step is responsible for generating a set of Argo CD Application manifests from a set of Octostache template files, which have been populated with Octopus variables.

-The following provides instructions around how to configure an Update Manifests step, constraints on its usage and how it executes.
+The following provides instructions on how to configure an Update Manifests step, constraints on its usage, and how it executes.

 - A git repository (requires URL, credentials and branch-name), or a